Mirtazapine: H1 receptor

-Mirtazapine is a very strong H1 receptor inverse agonist and, as a result, it can cause powerful sedative and hypnotic effects.
+Mirtazapine is a very strong H1 receptor antagonist and, as a result, it can cause powerful sedative and hypnotic effects.
 A single 15 mg dose of mirtazapine to healthy volunteers has been found to result in over 80% occupancy of the H1 receptor and to induce intense sleepiness.
-After a short period of chronic treatment, however, the H1 receptor tends to desensitize and the antihistamine effects become more tolerable.
+After a short period of chronic treatment, however, the H1 receptor tends to sensitize and the antihistamine effects become more tolerable.
 Many patients may also dose at night to avoid the effects, and this appears to be an effective strategy for combating them.
 Blockade of the H1 receptor may improve pre-existing allergies, pruritus, nausea, and insomnia in affected individuals.
 It may also contribute to weight gain, however.
 In contrast to the H1 receptor, mirtazapine has only low affinity for the muscarinic acetylcholine receptors, although anticholinergic side effects like dry mouth, constipation, and mydriasis are still sometimes seen in clinical practice.

 Pharmacokinetics

 The oral bioavailability of mirtazapine is about 50%.
 It is found mostly bound to plasma proteins, about 85%.
 It is metabolized primarily in the liver by N-demethylation and hydroxylation via cytochrome P450 enzymes, CYP1A2, CYP2D6, CYP3A4.
 The overall elimination half-life is 20–40 hours, and this is independent of dosage.
 It is conjugated in the kidney for excretion in the urine, where 75% of the drug is excreted, and about 15% is eliminated in feces.
-Desmethylmirtazapine is an active metabolite of mirtazapine which is believed to contribute about 3-10% to the drugs overall effects and has a half-life of about 25 hours.
+Desmethylmirtazapine is an active metabolite of mirtazapine which is believed to contribute about 3-10% to the drug's overall effects and has a half-life of about 25 hours.

+Typical steady-state serum concentrations of mirtazapine range from 33 to 56 nmol/l after five daily doses of 7.5 mg mirtazapine or 41 and 74 nmol/l after 15 mg mirtazapine.

 Chemistry

-Mirtazapine is a tetracyclic piperazinoazepine; mianserin was developed by the same team of organic chemists and mirtazapine differs from it via addition of a nitrogen atom in one of the rings.
+Mirtazapine is a tetracyclic piperazinoazepine; mianserin was developed by the same team of organic chemists and mirtazapine differs from it via the addition of a nitrogen atom in one of the rings.
 It is a racemic mixture of enantiomers.
 The (S)-(+)-enantiomer is known as esmirtazapine.

 Analogues of mirtazapine include mianserin, setiptiline, and aptazapine.